alephgamma/Compliance/README.md

 # Compliance

-Compliance in IT security context means several things.
-In a broad context, security covers the physical, administrative and technical aspects of any program or project with it's repsective systems.
+Compliance in an IT security context means several things.
+In a broad context, security covers the physical, administrative and technical requirements, legal and contractual, with implementation of security best practices of any program or project with it's repsective systems.
 RedHat's OpenShift Compliance Operator can be used to manage administrative (manaual checks) and implement certain security settings.

 This repo contains useful Compliance Operator information, tools and techniques.